PainsPerdus/gboi-rocket/doc/display.init.doc.md

 ### Isaac Sprites

 As we change the sprites values in OAM, we don't need to set them up here.
 All flags are set to $00 when we clear the OAM.

+### Setup Bullet Sprites

+We setup the OAM bullet sprites.
+There are OAM_ISAAC_BULLETS_SIZE bullets, and we start storing them at address OAM_ISAAC_BULLETS.
+Here is what we're going to do (hold on to your assembly)

 ## Init Color Palettes